Zhuinden/simple-stack/README.md

 The Backstack is setup with an initial navigation history, then a StateChanger must be set when it is able to handle the state change.

-BackstackDelegate and Navigator are two possible ways to help with the integration of Backstack to the Activity lifecycle.
+Navigator is a possible way to help with the integration of Backstack to the Activity lifecycle.

 Setting a StateChanger sends an initialization, which provides a StateChange in form of `{[], [{...}, {...}]}` (meaning the previous keys are empty, the new keys are the initial keys).